 The M-Ocean View is part of the Muni Metro light-rail system, operating between Downtown and Balboa Park by way of 19th Avenue.
-Nineteenth Avenue is a major north-south arterial in western San Francisco that is designated as State Highway 1 carrying approximately 66,000 vehicles per day, among the highest of any surface arterial in the city.
+19th Avenue is a major north-south arterial in western San Francisco that is designated as State Highway 1 carrying approximately 66,000 vehicles per day, among the highest of any surface arterial in the city.
 The M-Ocean View operates in the median of 19th Avenue between approximately Sloat and Junipero Serra Boulevards, adjacent to major land uses on the west side of the street: the Stonestown Galleria regional shopping center, San Francisco State University (SF State), and the Parkmerced neighborhood.

 The Transportation Authority initiated the 19th Avenue Transit Study (Study) to follow through on commitments that the City and County of San Francisco made at the time of approval of the Parkmerced development by the San Francisco Board of Supervisors.
 The Parkmerced development will add more than 5,600 net new housing units and supportive mixed uses, approximately tripling the density of the site.
 Instrumental to that plan's vision of a transit-oriented development was bringing the M-Ocean View out of the median of 19th Avenue and through the heart of the Parkmerced site to provide strong transit access to new residents.
-Parkmerced is committed to implementing a re-location of the M-Ocean View through the site by creating two new at-grade crossings for the M-Ocean View to cross 19th Avenue at Holloway and at Junipero Serra (referred to as the Baseline).
+Parkmerced is committed to implementing a relocation of the M-Ocean View through the site by creating two new at-grade crossings for the M-Ocean View to cross 19th Avenue at Holloway and at Junipero Serra (referred to as the Baseline).
 The Study developed alternatives to grade-separate (subway or bridge) the M-Ocean View crossings of 19th Avenue and bring it to the west side of the street between Stonestown Galleria and Parkmerced.
 As articulated in conditions in the Development Agreement, the City and County of San Francisco has until July 2018 to develop and approve an alternative grade-separated version of the project in order to coordinate with and use the investment Parkmerced is committed to making as local match to a larger project.

-At its October 26, 2011, January 20, 2012, and March 28, 2012 meetings, the Citizens Advisory Committee (CAC) reviewed and adopted resolutions of support to approve a Prop K appropriation serving as part of local match for the Caltrans Planning Grant-funded Study, a consultant contract for the lead technical consultants, Arup North America, as well as a Memorandum of Agreement with the San Francisco Planning Department and the San Francisco Municipal Transportation Agency (SFMTA) to support their collaboration with the Transportation Authority on the effort.
-At its September 25, 2013 meeting, the CAC heard an informational update on the Study as it was in the midst of its second round of outreach focused on the evaluation results of alternatives and the features and benefits of the highest-performing alternative.
+At its November 2011, February 2012, and April 2012 meetings, the Transportation Authority Board appropriated Prop K to serve as part of local match for the Caltrans Planning Grant-funded Study, approved a consultant contract for the lead technical consultants, Arup North America, as well as approved a Memorandum of Agreement with the San Francisco Planning Department and the San Francisco Municipal Transportation Agency (SFMTA) to support their collaboration with the Transportation Authority on the effort.
+At its October 8, 2013 meeting, the Plans and Programs Committee heard an informational update on the Study as it was in the midst of its second round of outreach focused on the evaluation results of alternatives and the features and benefits of the highest-performing alternative.
 Since that time, outreach has been completed and all the Study' technical work has been completed and documented in a final report.

-The purpose of this item is to seek approval of the Final Report, included as Enclosure 1.
+The purpose of this item is to seek a recommendation to adopt the Final Report, included as Enclosure 1.